Updated July 5, 2023

-You’ll struggle to drag your family off the beaches on this laidback island with stretches such as Ses Illetes regularly topping lists of the most beautiful beaches in the world and warm, shallow waters lapping the powdery sands of Cala Saona.
+You’ll struggle to drag your family off the beaches on this laidback island.
+Visit Ses Illetes, which regularly top lists of the most beautiful beaches in the world, or dive into the warm, shallow waters lapping the powdery sands of Cala Saona.

 With its pretty cities and idyllic islands, there’s no denying Croatia’s beauty.
 But smaller Montenegro certainly competes with its glistening turquoise bays, towering mountains and Venetian-style towns.
 Explore Kotor’s old town with the kids, relax on a beach on the Budva Riviera and try white-water rafting on the Tara River.

-You’ll all be able to have fun in the dunes, can ride camels and the kids will love jumping into a wadi filled with water.
+You can all have fun in the dunes, ride camels and splash about in a water-filled wadi (river valley).
 There are also plenty of stunning sandy beaches to chill out on, plus opportunities to spot turtles and dolphins.

-And a visit to its capital, Muscat, will make a memorable day trip while there’s green space and shade for the kids to burn off some energy in at Qurum Natural Park.
+A visit to its capital, Muscat, will make a memorable day trip, while there’s green space and shade for the kids to burn off some energy in at Qurum Natural Park.